Watch Me (Bella Thorne and Zendaya song)

 It is the lead single from the soundtrack, performed by Bella Thorne and Zendaya.
 It peaked at number 63 on the Billboard Hot Digital Songs, and at number 86 on the Billboard Hot 100.
 The accompanying music video portrays Thorne and Zendaya in a building dancing with other people.

-Background and composition
+Background

 "Watch Me" was a single released from the soundtrack Shake It Up: Break It Down (2011), for the television series Shake It Up on Disney Channel.
-It was first heard on the series' first episode under the original Margaret Durante version, which premiered on November 7, 2010 in North America, seven months before the single's actual release.
+It was first heard on the series' first episode under the original Margaret Durante version, which premiered on November 7, 2010, in North America, seven months before the single's actual release.
 The girls recorded the cover song in April 2011, as multiple pictures were tweeted and news outlets reported.
 The original song was heard in several other episodes of Shake It Up.

 Music video

 Bella Thorne and Zendaya enjoy the dancing and singing in the video.
 The video has many cuts/close-up shots of Zendaya and Bella singing to the song.
 On January 17, 2015, the video reached 100 million views on Vevo, winning a Vevo Certified Award.